-JPMorgan Funds - Europe Equity Absolute Alpha Fund, JPMorgan Funds - Europe Equity Plus Fund, JPMorgan Funds - US Select Equity Plus Fund and JPMorgan Funds - Emerging Markets Diversified Equity Plus Fund use TRS as part of their investment strategies for balancing long and short exposures.
+JPMorgan Funds - Europe Equity Absolute Alpha Fund, JPMorgan Funds -Europe Equity Plus Fund and JPMorgan Funds - US Select Equity Plus Fund use TRS as part of their investment strategies for balancing long and short exposures.

-JPMorgan Funds - Multi-Manager Alternatives Fund and JPMorgan Funds - Multi-Manager Sustainable Long-Short Fund may consistently and on an ongoing basis invest in TRS at the higher end of their expected ranges.
+JPMorgan Funds - Multi-Manager Alternatives Fund may consistently and on an ongoing basis invest in TRS at the higher end of its expected range.
 This depends on circumstances such as the availability of target short companies which will vary depending on market conditions.
-TRS may be used by the underlying sub-investment managers in these Sub-Funds for particular EPM techniques such as optimising trading efficiency.
+TRS may be used by the underlying sub-investment managers in this Sub-Fund for particular EPM techniques such as optimising trading efficiency.
 It may be more operationally efficient for certain sub-investment managers, particularly smaller ones, to trade through TRS rather than physical securities.